 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 hemolytic anemia (when red blood cells are destroyed earlier than normal).
-Signs and symptoms may include pale skin, fatigue, anemia, jaundice, gallstones, and enlargement of the spleen.
-The condition is caused by mutations in any of several genes, including the ANK1, EPB42, SLC4A1, SPTA1, and SPTB genes.
-It is most commonly inherited in an autosomal dominant pattern, but may also be inherited in an autosomal recessive pattern.
-Different types of hereditary spherocytosis exist and are distinguished by their severity and genetic cause.
-Depending on severity, treatment may involve folic acid replacement, red cell transfusions, splenectomy, and cholecystectomy.Hereditary spherocytosis is a condition characterized by
+Signs and symptoms can range from mild to severe and may include pale skin, fatigue, anemia, jaundice, gallstones, and enlargement of the spleen.
+Some people with a severe form may have short stature, delayed sexual development, and skeletal abnormalities.
+The condition is caused by mutations in any of several genes, such as the ANK1, EPB42, SLC4A1, SPTA1, and SPTB genes.
+It is most commonly inherited in an autosomal dominant manner, but may be inherited in an autosomal recessive manner.
+There are different types of hereditary spherocytosis, which are distinguished by severity and genetic cause.
+Depending on severity, treatment may involve splenectomy, red cell transfusions, folic acid supplementation, and/or cholecystectomy.Hereditary spherocytosis is a condition characterized by

 - Genetics Home Reference (GHR) contains information on Hereditary spherocytosis.
 This website is maintained by the National Library of Medicine.